Asayl01/HuskyLens-Led-Control/README.md

 ---

-## ⚠️ Important Notes
+##  Important Notes

-- Make sure HuskyLens is set to Color Recognition mode from its onboard menu.
+> Make sure HuskyLens is set to Color Recognition mode from its onboard menu.
-- Train the HuskyLens to recognize each color separately (green, blue, white), and make sure each one has a unique ID (e.g., green = ID1, blue = ID2, white = ID3).
+> Train the HuskyLens to recognize each color separately (green, blue, white), and make sure each one has a unique ID (e.g., green = ID1, blue = ID2, white = ID3).
-- Double-check your LED connections and resistors.
+> Double-check your LED connections and resistors.
-- Use Wire.begin() and huskylens.begin(Wire) in the code to ensure I2C is correctly initialized.

 ---